 $result | ft -AutoSize -wrap

-Display license data for all users on powershell console using below script.
+Display license data for all users on PowerShell console using below script.

 License_Info_PS_Console_All.ps1